Economic Nexus by State

 Zamp Learnings:

 - An e-commerce seller has economic nexus for sales tax when they exceed a state’s nexus threshold.
-This threshold is generally $100,000 per year or 200 transactions per year, but it varies by state.
+This threshold is generally $100,000 or 200 transactions annually but varies by state.

 - Economic nexus is relatively new.
 The 2018 South Dakota v.
 Wayfair U.S. Supreme Court ruling allowed states to enforce economic nexus laws.